Analysis of neutrino oscillation parameters in the light on quantum entanglement: Analysis

-\textbf{EW3:} In the energy window 2.0–3.0 GeV, where we notice a dip in the values of $C^{2}_{\mu\tau; \mu}$, $C^{2}_{\mu e; \mu}$, and $C^{\mu^2}$.
-This dip suggests that the entanglement is reduced in this range, indicating a shift away from maximal entanglement.
 At approximately 2.5 GeV, the probability $P_{\mu\tau}$ reaches its peak, accompanied by a slight but noticeable increase in $P_{\mu e}$ and an almost vanishing value of $P_{\mu\mu}$.
 Despite this, $P_{\mu\tau}\neq 1$ at this energy, the flavor states are not fully disentangled; however, they do lose their maximally entangled state.
 This observation underscores that the nature of the entanglement is predominantly governed by the interaction between the dominant flavor states, $\nu_{\mu}$ and $\nu_{\tau}$.
 Based on our discussion of the concurrence, we conclude that in this energy window, the three-flavor neutrino system behaves as a bipartite state, with $\nu_{e}$ being in a separable state.

-Throughout the entire energy range, the term represented by the purple line, $4P_{\mu e}P_{\mu\tau}$, does not directly contribute to the physical interpretation of concurrence but influences the overall concurrence value.
+Throughout the entire energy range, the term represented by the green line, $4P_{\mu e}P_{\mu\tau}$, does not directly contribute to the physical interpretation of concurrence but influences the overall concurrence value.
 This term can be expressed as $\frac{C^{2}_{\mu e; \mu}C^{2}_{\mu\tau; \mu}}{4P^{2}_{\mu\mu}}$, representing the product of the squared concurrences of the $\nu_{\mu}-\nu_e$ and $\nu_{\mu}-\nu_\tau$ pairs.
 Despite its lack of direct physical significance in terms of concurrence, this term is crucial for validating the monogamy inequality of entanglement, which imposes constraints on how entanglement is distributed among multiple flavor states.

 In summary, by starting with the initial flavor state $\nu_{\mu}$, our analysis focuses on the bipartite entanglement between $\nu_{e}$ and $\nu_{\tau}$.
 Our findings demonstrate that, with $\nu_{\mu}$ as the initial flavor state, there is significant entanglement with $\nu_{\tau}$, including instances of maximal entanglement, while $\nu_e$ remains a separable state in certain energy ranges.
-This highlights the critical role of $\nu_{\mu}$ in the entanglement dynamics of the three-flavor system, particularly in its interactions with $\nu_{\tau}$.
+This highlights the critical role of $\nu_{\mu}$ in the entanglement dynamics of the three-flavor system, particularly in its correlation with $\nu_{\tau}$.